 Pops a few more Xanax bars to beat the anxiety symptoms.

 While this may be innocent in and of itself, no brain can avoid becoming addicted to Xanax when it is used so enthusiastically.

 The effects of Xanax can best be described as euphoria.
 Anxiety and panic all but dissipate, along with them, any care in the world at all.
 Rather than providing an energetic and optimistic high like cocaine or an amphetamine might offer, benzodiazepines remove any worry or care that you may have.

 As you can imagine, the effects of Xanax are a lot like heroin.

 Naturally, this attracts many people with no anxiety or panic disorder of any kind, simply chasing the high.

 Xanax is dangerous for both users battling anxiety disorders as well as users simply engaging in substance abuse.
 Regardless of the reason the user begins popping Xanax, an addiction to Xanax is likely to form.

 Xanax Addiction Signs and Symptoms

-Because any kind of drug abuse directly impairs the chemical balance of the brain, you can always expect unstable mental health as a result of drug abuse.
+Because any drug abuse directly impairs the brain’s chemical balance, you can always expect unstable mental health as a result of drug abuse.